fetchai/docs-archived/docs/i_nets/quickstart-aw4.md

-## Introduction: Agent World 4 (AW-3) - part 3, "Many agents interacting"
+## Introduction: Agent World 4 (AW-4) - part 4, "Many agents interacting"

 <div class="admonition note">
   <p class="admonition-title">Note</p>
   <p>AW-4 is live now!
-It closes on January 31st 2021!</p>
+It closes on 28th February 2021 11:59pm, anywhere on Earth</p>
 </div>

 Agent World 4 (AW-4) is the fourth part of our agent-themed incentivised testnet.
-During this part, It allows anyone with FET tokens to gain additional FET by re-using and adapting agents from AW-2/3 in order to continuously have a large population of agents live.
+It allows anyone with FET tokens to gain additional FET by re-using and adapting agents from AW-2/3 in order to continuously have a large population of agents live and engage in exchange.

 ## Rewards